 Some things you’ll want to consider:

-- Mortgage term: The length of time a mortgage rate, lender and conditions set out by the lender are in effect.
-Typically terms range from six months to up to 10 years.
+- Mortgage term: The length of time a mortgage rate and other conditions set out by the lender are in effect.
+Typically, mortgage terms lengths range from six month term up to 10 years.

 A longer amortization period usually means lower monthly mortgage payments.
-It can also mean you’ll pay more interest overall because you’re taking longer to pay back the mortgage principal to the lender.
-Note that if you choose an amortization over 25 years, you must have a down payment of at least 20% of the purchase price.
+However, it can also mean you’ll pay more interest overall because you’re taking longer to pay back the mortgage principal to the lender.

 Home ownership and building equity in your first home